 • These are technical concepts that have to be communicated at a non-tech level to key stakeholders.

-For example, migrating infrastructure to the cloud eliminates the need to rent or lease physical datacenter space, significantly reducing operational costs, including the high energy expenses associated with on-premises facilities.
+For instance, transitioning infrastructure to the cloud eliminates the need for physical datacenter rentals or leases, slashing operational costs and drastically cutting the hefty energy expenses tied to on-premises facilities.

 There are two primary resources to leverage to overcome cloud migration challenges:

-• Industry analysts and reports, such as those from Gartner and Forrester, can provide guidance on data points needed to communicate these improvements.
+• Industry analysts and reports can provide guidance on data points needed to communicate these improvements.
 These analyst firms are uniquely positioned to capture a broad market perspective that is representative of what most customers are doing from a cloud transformation standpoint.

 • Best practice documentation from cloud providers (Azure, AWS, GDP) are particularly helpful because their extensive experience with thousands of customers has allowed them to develop proven best practices, taking an approach that is based on what you want to do (use-case perspective) and why you want to do it (focus on desired end-state).